 Emphasised by the fact that certain portions of the route had handrails as assistance.
 Even more adventurous were stages where ropes were provided for some very sketchy repelling.
 The Koreans themselves realised that some portions were just too risky for people to try to scale.
 Certain sections had steel staircases set up to breach certain areas.
 Regardless of the route which you choose, you’re made to earn it, making it the pilgrimage it should be.

 At long last, I was greeted with the sight I had for a time regretted I’d wanted to see.
-As I arrived to the site, I was welcomed with an amplified chorus of chanting and crowds of faithful kneeling and praying before the spectacular figure before them.
-The site hold an enormous stone Buddha wearing a flat stone atop his head.
+As I arrived at the site, I was welcomed with an amplified chorus of chanting and crowds of faithful kneeling and praying before the spectacular figure before them.
+The site had an enormous stone Buddha wearing a flat stone atop his head.
 This stone is said to represent the native Korean headdress.
 I spent a fair bit of time sitting in awe, but mostly out of exhaustion.

-The second day began with torrential rainfall, the backpackers dream.
+The second day began with torrential rainfall, the backpackers’ dream.
 Despite that, there were a few sites left to tick off the list before leaving the city.
 The first of which was the Yangnyeongsi Oriental Medicine Museum.
 This was a museum dedicated to the development of ancient Korean medicine from the actions of the Emperor.
 He’s the man who decreed that the palace would arrange a meeting place where medicine can be collected and traded.

 This also became a significant development as the palace itself would find many supplies from the very market, and would later become vital as the Emperor himself fell ill.
-It was said that the only cure was a 100 year old ginseng root.
-The responsibility of finding it was left to the people of the Yangnyeongsi Market, who had the unenviable task of saving the Emperors life.
+It was said that the only cure was a 100-year-old ginseng root.
+The responsibility of finding it was left to the people of the Yangnyeongsi Market, who had the unenviable task of saving the Emperor’s life.

-Conveniently along the entire street of the museum there are repeated lines of herbal and oriental medicine stores selling the very items that had been conveniently (and unpurposefully) advertised in the museum.
+Conveniently along the entire street of the museum, there are repeated lines of herbal and oriental medicine stores selling the very items that had been conveniently (and unpurposefully) advertised in the museum.
 The gate at the end of the street demonstrates how this is the ancient medicine district of town.

-Following this I headed for yet another Korean market, this time, Seomun Market.
+Following this, I headed for yet another Korean market, this time, Seomun Market.
 This particular market could be broken down into two categories; food and fabrics.
 An endless supply of all the recognised brands of clothing, handbags and various items flogged at bargain prices.
-All of which sold directly next to fish stalls (most of which were dried) and a local specialities of intestines.
+All of which sold directly next to fish stalls (most of which were dried) and a local speciality of intestines.
 Between all of which were locals crowded around low tables of freshly cooked noodles coming from a single gas burning stove as they watch life in the market drift along.

 Daegu complete, next stop; Gyeongju, the ancient capital.